Raspberry Pi: Networking

 Networking capabilities differ by model.
 The Model B and B+ include an Ethernet port.
 Starting with the Raspberry Pi 3, most models come with built-in WiFi and Bluetooth.
 The Raspberry Pi 3B+ adds faster Ethernet and dual-band WiFi.
 The Raspberry Pi 4 and 5 offer full gigabit Ethernet.
 The "A" models and the Pi Zero series do not have Ethernet ports, and built-in wireless support is optional.
 A USB adapter may be used for wired or wireless connections.
+Headless Raspberry Pi configurations may experience intermittent network connectivity issues, often attributed to default WiFi power management settings.
+These issues are typically addressable through configuration changes.

 Special-purpose features

 Some Raspberry Pi models, like the Zero, 1A, 3A+, and 4, can act like a USB device (via the USB On-The-Go protocol) when plugged into another computer.
 This lets them work as gadgets such as a virtual keyboard, network adapter, or serial device.

 Many newer models can also start up (or "boot") directly from a USB drive, without needing a microSD card.
-This feature isn't available on older models like the original Raspberry Pi, Pi Zero, or early versions of the Pi 2.
+This feature is not available on older models like the original Raspberry Pi, Pi Zero, or early versions of the Pi 2.